abeldekat/lazyflex.nvim/README.md

 The settings of the resulting configuration will default to stock Neovim.

-This can be useful during testing or when reporting an issue for one of the plugins, instead of adding the full spec to a reproducible configuration.
+This can be useful during testing or when reporting an issue for one of the plugins, instead of adding the full spec to a [reproducible configuration](#minimal-reproducible-configurations)

 > Prerequisite: Add **LazyVim** to your [plugin spec](#installation)